hansieso/Portfolio/README.md

 # Hans's Portfolio

 Welcome to my portfolio!
-I'm Hans, and I'm passionate about Coding, Design, Game development, and Project management.
+I'm Hans, and I'm passionate about Coding, Design, Game development, and Project/Product management.
 This portfolio showcases a selection of my work and projects in these areas.

 ## About Me
 I am a penultimate year student at UCLA pursuing a major in Cognitive Science and a minor in Digital Humanities.